-“Climate change will impact every aspect of life in the Commonwealth… The question now is not whether the climate is changing, but how we are going to adapt as a state to the impacts on our economy, public health, and the natural environment." - State Rep. Frank Smizik, House Committee on Global Warming & Climate Change
+“Climate change will impact every aspect of life in the Commonwealth.
+The question now is not whether the climate is changing, but how we are going to adapt as a state to the impacts on our economy, public health, and the natural environment." –

 Establishing an Agency-Wide Climate Change Advisory Committee

-Massachusetts Climate Change Adaptation Advisory Committee (MCCAAC)
+Massachusetts Climate Change Adaptation Advisory Committee

-In May 2009, the Massachusetts Secretary of Energy and Environmental Affairs Secretary created the MCCAAC committee, under the authority provided in the state's 2008 Global Warming Solutions Act.
-The committee's mission was to study and make recommendations on strategies for adapting to climate change.
-The panel included members representing transportation and built infrastructure; commercial, industrial and manufacturing organizations; consumer groups; utilities, conservation groups, and local government.
+In May 2009, the Massachusetts Secretary of Energy and Environmental Affairs (EEA) created the Massachusetts Climate Change Adaptation Advisory Committee, under the authority provided in the state's 2008 Global Warming Solutions Act.
+The committee was created to study strategies to adapt to climate change and make recommendations to mitigate future effects.
+The panel included representatives of transportation, built infrastructure, industrial and manufacturing organizations, consumer groups, utilities, conservation groups, and local government.
 The committee also included experts in public health, insurance, forestry, agriculture, and public safety.
-MDPH/BEH has been a key participant in this project and co-chairs along with the state's Department of Environmental Protection, the workgroup on Health and Human Welfare.
-The workgroup analyzed information on public health infrastructure, vector-borne diseases, heat stress, allergens, respiratory and cardiovascular disease, extreme weather, indoor and outdoor air quality, water quality and sanitation, agriculture and food systems and specific information relating to vulnerable populations.
+DPH/BEH was a key participant in this project and co-chaired the subcommittee on Health and Human Welfare along with the state Department of Environmental Protection.
+The subcommittee analyzed information on public health infrastructure, vector-borne diseases, heat stress, allergens, respiratory and cardiovascular disease, extreme weather, indoor and outdoor air quality, water quality and sanitation, agriculture and food systems and information related to vulnerable populations.
 For each of these areas, the workgroup identified existing resources, vulnerabilities, and adaptation strategies to protect human health.
-A full copy of the report may be found at the Massachusetts Climate Change Adaptation Report .
+A full copy of the report may be found here.

 Participating in Environmental Public Health Tracking Climate Change Activities